Invtron-DAO/Invtron-DAO-Contract/README.md

 7. **CeoRegistration** (Custom): Adds the functionality for CEO application and registration.

 ## Tokenomics
-The Invtron4 token contract was deployed with the following tokenomics:
+The Invtron token contract was deployed with the following tokenomics:
 - **Initial Total Supply**: 1,000,000,000 INV4.
 - **Reserve Allocation**: 10% of the total supply (100,000,000 INV4) is reserved for the contract to be used for project and ecosystem development.
 - **Decimals**: Uses the standard ERC20 decimals function for 18 decimals.

 ## Voting Mechanism
-The Invtron4 contract incorporates a voting mechanism for the endorsement of applicants and funding requests.
+The Invtron contract incorporates a voting mechanism for the endorsement of applicants and funding requests.
 The voting system is based on the following:

 - **Voting Duration**: 72 hours from the time of creation.
 - **Voting Power Calculation**: Voting power is based on the difference between the initial balance and outgoing tokens sent by the voter.